neptune0170/Proactive/README.md

 ## What is Proactive ?

-Proactive is a simple tool which helps you to achieve difficult goals quickly. ok, but how?
+Proactive is a simple tool which helps you to achieve difficult goals quickly.. ok, but how?

 before telling how ,lets see why some goals looks difficult.